- chaplain (n.)

 - charge (v.)

 - early 13c., "to load, fill," from Old French chargier "to load, burden, weigh down," from Late Latin carricare "to load a wagon or cart," from Latin carrus "wagon" (see car).
 Senses of "entrust," "command," "accuse" all emerged in Middle English and were found in Old French.
-Sense of "rush in to attack" is 1560s, perhaps through earlier meaning of "load a weapon" (1540s).
+Sense of "rush in to attack" is 1560s, perhaps through earlier meaning "load a weapon" (1540s).
+Meaning "impose a burden of expense" is from mid-14c.
+Meaning "fill with electricity" is from 1748.
 Related: Charged; charging.
-Chargé d'affaires was borrowed from French, 1767, literally "charged with affairs."
+Chargé d'affaires was borrowed from French, 1767, literally "(one) charged with affairs."

 - charge (n.)